 Chances are, you’re already doing things in your life that are green.
 And for the things you’re doing that aren’t green, well, we’re here to help you fix that.

 Why should you go green?

 In short, you should go green to protect the environment.
 Climate change is real, and it’s already hurting our planet.
 If everyone took simple steps to live a greener lifestyle, our planet would be in better shape.

 You can find lots of green living blogs and green living articles to learn more about how you can take small steps to go green.
 But before you go searching for how to live a green lifestyle, consider these reasons for going green:

 As a species, humans are wasteful.
 Honestly, the most simple way to live a greener life is to use less stuff.
 I know that’s generic, but hear me out.

 Spend the rest of the day observing and considering how much stuff you use.
 Do you use one paper towel after you wash your hands, or do you rip five out of the dispenser?
 When you’re brushing your teeth, do you keep the water running?
 How many plastic bags do you use in your lunch or at the grocery store?
 Do you actually need that shirt sitting in your Amazon shopping cart, or is it just going to end up in the trash three months from now?

-These are a few examples of places I know I can cut back on using and buying stuff.
+These are a few examples of places I know I can cut back on using and buying stuff or even buy more sustainably.
 I challenge you to spend a full day paying attention to how much stuff you use.
 I’m sure you’ll notice obvious ways you can cut down on waste.